Auctions

 To sign up to bid in the live auction, register here: https://www.auctionyourcask.com/members/login

-The auction, which will go live on 14th August will run until 23rd August (ending 8pm GMT), will feature a wide selection of casks at different price points.
+The auction, which will go live on 25th November and run until 5th December (ending 8pm GMT), will feature a wide selection of casks at different price points.

 All casks will need to have had a recent re-gauge ready for auction and a full 70cl sample will be drawn so that bidders have the opportunity, wherever possible, to try the whisky before they buy.
 Auction your cask validate all the sellers and confirm proof of ownership and the history of the cask enabling bidders to safely buy.
 With complete transparency and no sellers’ fee Cask Trade can offer bidders the actual hammer price.
 Their low buyers’ fee of 15% + VAT will offer the opportunity to buyers, trade or private, to buy rare casks.